SustainableDevelopmentReform/research-report/README.md

 This platform provides researchers with a modern, reproducible workflow for creating data-driven research outputs that work both as **interactive web dashboards** and **professional PDF reports**.
 Built on Observable Framework with advanced PDF generation, it bridges the gap between dynamic data visualization and traditional academic publishing.

 The platform is a side-quest so please be patient (but also vocal and proactive) with any errors or issues you encounter.
-We are actively developing it to meet the needs of researchers.
+We are actively developing it to meet the needs of researchers and other stakeholders.

 ```
 📊 Your Data → 🎨 Visualizations → 🌐 Interactive Web + 📄 Print PDF → 🚀 Published Research